Bryan Reynolds Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in MLB.

-- The Astros' 3.95 team ERA ranks 10th among all MLB pitching staffs.
+- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.

-- The Astros will look to Valdez (0-1) in his third start this season.
+- Javier (1-0) pitches for the Astros to make his third start this season.

-- His last time out was on Wednesday against the Detroit Tigers, when the lefty went seven innings, surrendering two earned runs while allowing eight hits.
+- His last appearance was on Wednesday against the Detroit Tigers, when the right-hander tossed six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.